 Mild Traumatic Brain Injuries

 Brain injury is not always apparent right away.
-Sometimes it is a family member who notices subtle changes like memory loss, confusion, and depression that result from a mild closed head injury.
-The term “concussion” is sometimes used to describe a mild traumatic brain injury.
-The most common signs and symptoms of a concussion are headache, difficulty concentrating, blurry vision, sensitivity to light, sensitivity to noise, loss of energy, irritability, depression, difficulty falling asleep, and difficulty remembering new information.
+Sometimes it is a family member who notices subtle changes, like memory loss, confusion and depression, that resulted from a mild closed head injury.
+The term “concussion” is sometimes used to describe a mild TBI.
+The most common signs and symptoms of a concussion are headache, difficulty concentrating, blurry vision, sensitivity to light, sensitivity to noise, loss of energy, irritability, depression, difficulty falling asleep and difficulty remembering new information.
 Just because a brain injury is classified as “mild” does not mean that it is not serious or debilitating.
-Approximately 15% of people who have a mild traumatic brain injury have symptoms that last more than a year.
+Approximately 15% of people who have a mild TBI have symptoms that last for more than a year.
 If you have sustained any kind of head trauma and are exhibiting any of the signs or symptoms described above, you should be seen by a physician, preferably a neurologist.

-The term “assistive technology device” means any item, piece of equipment, or product system that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
+The term “assistive technology device” means any item, piece of equipment or product system that is used to increase, maintain or improve functional capabilities of individuals with disabilities.
 There are both low-tech and high-tech forms of assistive technology devices.
-Some forms of low-tech devices are simple “home-made” items that help remind a person to complete certain tasks.
-This would include simple things like post-it note reminders and labels on drawers, or cabinets which describe the contents.
+Some forms of low-tech devices are simple homemade items that help remind a person to complete certain tasks.
+This would include things like Post-it note reminders and labels on drawers or cabinets that describe the contents.
 Some individuals with brain injuries benefit from simply using diaries or calendars to record their daily activities and to remind them of certain tasks to complete.
 Other useful devices are hand-held voice recorders that one can use to create recorded reminders.
 There are many devices that make it easier for people with disabilities to access computers.
-There are keyboards with larger keys which can help those who have difficulty seeing the correct key or people who have coordination deficits that make it more difficult to press the correct key.
-For individuals who enjoy participating in sports, there are light-weight wheelchairs that are easy to maneuver.
+There are keyboards with larger keys that can help those who have difficulty seeing the correct key or who have coordination deficits that make it more difficult to press the correct key.
+For individuals who enjoy participating in sports, there are lightweight wheelchairs that are easy to maneuver.

 Frequently Asked Questions About Brain Injury